-If you look at the breakdown of the business credit scores again, it pays to be early on your payments.
-If you can average 30 days early you can receive the highest business credit score.
-Vendors can even leave comments on your business credit report, such as “Prompt, pays early, pays slow, account sent to collections etc.”
+If you look at the breakdown of credit scores for businesses again, it pays to be early on your payments.
+If you can average 30 days early, you can receive the highest business credit score.
+Vendors can even leave comments on your business credit report, such as “Prompt, pays early, pays slow, account sent to collections and so on.”

 5. Don’t Use Too Much Credit

-The lower your company’s credit utilization ratio the better it reflects on your score.
-For example, if you have a $100,000 business line of credit but only use a quarter of that, your credit utilization ratio is low at 25%.
-A high credit utilization ratio is anything above 33%.
+The lower your company’s credit utilization ratio, the better it reflects on your score.
+For example, if you have a $100,000 business line of credit but only use a quarter of that, your credit utilization ratio is 25%.
+A high credit utilization ratio is anything above 30%.

 This shows creditors that your business is doing well enough financially that you don’t have to max out your credit line or have enough credit to draw on in the event of financial distress.

 6. Fix Errors on Your Business Credit Report